MycoViromeOnlinePlatform/MycoViromeOnlinePlatform.github.io/README.md

 ## Citation

-If you use the Mycovirome Platform in your research, please cite:
+If you use the Mycovirome Online Platform in your research, please cite:

 > Jimenez et al. (2025) *The Botrytis cinerea Mycovirome Platform:
 > A Global Resource for Fungal Virus Discovery and Analysis.*